Derek R. Molter

-Derek Read Molter (born February 16, 1982) is an American lawyer from Indiana who serves as a justice of the Indiana Supreme Court after being appointed by Governor Eric Holcomb.
+Derek Read Molter (born February 16, 1982) is an American lawyer from Indiana who serves as a justice of the Indiana Supreme Court since 2022, after he was appointed by Governor Eric Holcomb.
 He previously served as a judge of the Indiana Court of Appeals from 2021 to 2022.

 Early life and education

 Molter was born on February 16, 1982, in Lafayette, Indiana.
 He is a graduate of South Newton High School.
-He received a Bachelor of Arts, with high distinction, from Indiana University in 2004.
+He received a Bachelor of Arts, with high distinction, from Indiana University Bloomington in 2004.
 While at Indiana University he was elected to Phi Beta Kappa and was also active in student government.
 He earned a Juris Doctor, magna cum laude, from Indiana University Maurer School of Law in 2007.
 While in law school, he was the executive notes & comments editor for the Indiana Law Journal and a member of the Order of the Coif, graduating in the top three percent of his class.